alpaddesai/Strategy/README.md

 # VoiceofCustomerMarketResearch

-The project provides a market survey and research example
+The project provides a custom market survey and research example

 Confidential information is not displayed.